 Meal Benefit Applications

 Please fill out and sign the Free and Reduced-Price Meal Application.
-This information is critical in determining the amount of funding that our school receives from a variety of State and Federal supplemental programs.
+This information is critical in determining the amount of funding our school receives from various State and Federal supplemental programs.

 These supplemental programs have the potential to offer support and services for our students including, but not limited to:

-We are asking that you please complete and submit your meal application as soon as possible to ensure that additional funding for our school is available to meet the needs of our students.
+This fall, meals are no longer free for all students and income requirements for free and reduced lunch have recently changed.
+Please complete and submit your meal application below to ensure that additional funding for our school is available to meet the needs of our students.
 All of the information submitted on the application is confidential.
-Without your assistance in completing and returning the attached application, our school cannot maximize the use of available State and Federal funds.
-You can access the online application below, or use the paper application attached to this email.
+Without your assistance in completing the attached application, our school cannot maximize the use of available State and Federal funds.
 Paper applications are also available at all school front offices.

 Household Information Report